-I asked what it was and it's apparently a snow dome, covering a microwave satellite tracking dish that my Grandfather built in the early 1960's.
-He helped to construct it when he worked for the Department of Defense at the USAF base nearby.
+I asked what it was and it's apparently a snow dome, covering a radar dish that my Grandfather built in the early 1960's.
+He helped to construct it when he worked for the Department of Defense at Griffiss Air Force base nearby.

-Once I got back to the house, I checked the family photo archive and sure enough, here it is under construction.
-It was sometime in 1964.
+Once I got back to the house, I checked the family photo archive and here is a similar dome under construction.
+These photos are dated 1964.
 The dome was built to protect the dish from weather, because snow and strong wind gales at this high altitude is a concern.

 I know I posted one of these pictures before, but here it is again in its proper context.